 TABLED HB 215: REVISE OIL AND GAS TAX LAW – sponsored by Rep. Mary Ann Dunwell, D-Helena, would reform Montana’s Oil and Gas Tax Holiday, which only requires a 0.5% production tax on wells in their first 18 months of production (when most production occurs).
 Instead, HB 215 will require a 4.5% production tax during the first 18 months, which is still lower than our neighboring states of Wyoming and North Dakota.
 The House Taxation Committee tabled the bill.

-SENT TO GOVERNOR HB 219: REQUIRE A COST-BENEFIT ANALYSIS OF NET METERING – sponsored by Rep. Zach Brown, D-Bozeman, would require a cost-benefit analysis of net metering before April 1, 2018.
+SIGNED INTO LAW HB 219: REQUIRE A COST-BENEFIT ANALYSIS OF NET METERING – sponsored by Rep. Zach Brown, D-Bozeman, would require a cost-benefit analysis of net metering before April 1, 2018.
 This bill will protect current net-metered customers in the event that the Public Service Commission decides to establish a separate rate class for homeowners who have already installed rooftop solar systems.
-The Senate and House passed the bill.
-It is now waiting to be signed or vetoed by the Governor.
+The Senate and House passed the bill and was signed into law by the Governor.

 TABLED HB 242: ESTABLISHING A NATURAL RESOURCES FUND – sponsored by Rep. Tom Jacobson, D-Great Falls, would establish a natural resources trust fund, which would be funded from taxes on coal severance and oil and gas production.
 This bill would add revenue from taxes on oil and gas production to the existing and successful coal tax trust fund, establishing sound fiscal policy that will create long-term benefits for the people of Montana off of finite resources.
 The House Taxation Committee tabled the bill.